kkinnear/zprint/doc/reference.md

 will be followed, of course with the constraint that existing newlines will be included wherever they appear.

+#### :nl-count _nil_

+This is the number of newlines to put between the elements of the list.

+It does not trigger a flow (you would use `:hang? false` for that).

+It is either a number of newlines (where 2 would be how to get one blank line), or a vector of the number of newlines, where `[1 2 3]` would give you a normal newline for the first, and one blank line between the second and third elements, and then two blank lines between all remaining elements.
+The final value is repeated as necessary if there are not "enough" for the number of elements in the list.
+Comments are kept with the following elements, so the next element in the vector is only used when it isn't a comment.

+Note that there is always a single newline before the list -- the `:nl-count` is used only after the first element.
+Note also that the first few elements of any list which starts with a function that has a `fn-type` in the `:fn-map` are formatted explicitly and do not interact with the `:nl-count`.
+The `:nl-count` is only used after the initial few elements are formatted as specified by the `fn-type`.

+This capability is something that is building block to get particular formatting in some special cases where a `fn-type` is in use`.
+It isn't meant to be a generally useful capabiity to, say, format all lists with extra lines between them.

 _____
 ## :map